jam01/jam01.github.io/content/en/blog/the-problem-with-api-led-part-2.md

 There's a lot to unpack in this depiction, but there's a couple specific things I want to call out:

-* We're moving away from isolating "Central IT" as only managers of systems of record to a post-industrial understanding that IT is the main enabler in digital organizations and must co-create value.
-Read Jeff Sussna's - _Designing Delivery_.
+* We're moving away from an outdated understanding of IT where the Business throws requirements over the wall, and where an isolated "Central IT" only manages systems of record, towards a post-industrial understanding that IT is the main enabler in digital organizations and must co-create value.
+Read _Designing Delivery_ by Jeff Sussna.

 * Instead of changes spanning multiple teams, requiring coordination and lacking visibility in delivery, the vertical fracture planes help us assign stream-aligned teams:
 <figure class="mx-5">